 The boldness of Ethnos360’s helicopter-contact and conversion plan may not be as brazen as it first seems.
 In February, Brazil’s Jair Bolsonaro administration made a surprise appointment, putting Ricardo Lopez Dias in charge of The Coordination of Isolated and Recently Contacted Indians (CGIIRC), FUNAI’s most sensitive department.
 Dias, an anthropologist and evangelical, was a missionary for New Tribes Mission for over a decade, doing conversion work.

 In 2020, Epoca, the Brazilian news magazine, revealed that, starting in 2017, New Tribes Mission began circulating promotional videos, raising donations to pay for the R66 helicopter.
-In one clip pilot Jeremiah Diedrich explains why New Tribes Mission wants the aircraft: “This part of western Brazil is listed by Survival International, [an NGO], as having the highest concentration of uncontacted people-groups in the world … It is the darkest, densest, hardest-to-reach place in the whole of South America.
+In one clip (removed from Youtube since the publication of this article by “the subscriber,” and most likely Ethnos360) a pilot, Jeremiah Diedrich explains why New Tribes Mission wants the aircraft: “This part of western Brazil is listed by Survival International, [an NGO], as having the highest concentration of uncontacted people — groups in the world … It is the darkest, densest, hardest-to-reach place in the whole of South America.
 This is why we need a helicopter.”